failk8s/lab-carvel-ytt-01/workshop/content/workshop-overview.md

-This workshop explores the use of the Carvel tool ``ytt`` to implement templates for Kubernetes resources used in deploying applications to a Kubernetes cluster.
+This workshop explores the use of the Carvel tool ``ytt`` to convert static Kubernetes resource definitions into templates.